-Before handling antique oil paintings it is advisable to remove jewellery or watches that could snag the surface.
+Before handling antique oil paintings remove jewellery or watches that could snag the surface.

 Make sure that your hands are clean or wear cotton gloves to reduce contact with the paint.

-Never carry a painting by the top of the frame or by its stretcher, and always use two hands.
+Never carry a painting by the top of the frame or by its stretcher.

-Oil paintings suffer from exposure to fluctuations in temperature so avoid hanging close to a heat source, such as a radiator or working fireplace.
+Oil paintings suffer from exposure to fluctuations in temperature.
+Never hang paintings close to a heat source, such as a radiator or working fireplace.

 Exposure to direct sunlight will fade colours over time.
 The use of ultraviolet filtering glass can reduce the risk of fading.

-Soot and smoke from open fire places can also cause lasting damage and alter the tone of unprimed or unvarnished works.
+Soot and smoke from open fire places can also cause lasting damage.
+They can also alter the tone of unprimed or unvarnished works.

 Cleaning antique oil paintings

-Cleaning should never be undertaken by anyone other than an experienced restorer.
+Cleaning should always be undertaken by an experienced restorer.

-However, assuming there are no indications of loose paint, it is usually safe to dust oil paintings occasionally with a soft artists brush.
+Assuming there are no indications of loose paint, it is usually safe to dust occasionally with a soft artists brush.

-Never use brushed or dusters which can scratch the surface of a painting and avoid soft dusters as fibres may catch on areas of raised paint.
+Also avoid soft dusters, as loose fibres may catch on areas of raised paint.

-A dry paint surface, cracking and discolouration of the varnish are all key indications that your oil painting needs urgent attention.
+A dry paint surface, cracking, and discolouration of the varnish are clear indications that your oil painting needs urgent attention.

-If your oil paintings are showing signs of any of these issues, we recommend consulting a BADA dealer who will able to recommend an experienced and reliable restorer.
+If your oil paintings show signs of any of these issues, consult a BADA dealer who will able to recommend a reliable restorer.